 Exercise helps drain excess energy to bring your dog to a calmer state and will help him from misbehaving with all that extra energy.
 The more you walk, the more energy your dog burns, resulting in a less hyperactive dog at home – and less stress on you.

-I try to make sure I get my 10,000 steps a day and I can count on my time with Cooper and Murphy to help me towards that.
-Heading out on a nice, long walk can help keep those extra pounds away for both of you for a year-long health.
+Trying to get 10,000 steps a day?
+Heading out on a nice, long walk can help keep those extra pounds away and promotes year-long health.

 It’s Getting to Know Your Chicago Neighborhood